OSC/ood-documentation/source/install-desktops/enable-reverse-proxy.rst

 ====================

 The reverse proxy will proxy a request to any specified host and port through IP sockets.
-This is different than what is used for proxying to per-user NGINX processes through Unix domain sockets.
 This can be used to connect to Jupyter notebook servers, RStudio servers, VNC servers, and more...
 This is disabled by default as it can be a security risk if not properly setup using a good ``host_regex``.

+After enabling, two new routes will be available: ``/node`` and ``/rnode``.

+- When making a GET request to ``/node/myhost/5432/foo/bar.html`` the request will be proxied to the server running on host "myhost" and port "5432" and a GET request will be made to this server in the form: ``/node/myhost/5432/foo/bar.html``.
+  Thus the challenge with configuring the server is that the server must be started with a base URI of the sub-URI ``/node/myhost/5432`` and properly prepend this base URI to any asset links and redirect URLs.
+Jupyter or RStudio are examples of servers that use this.
+- When making a GET request to ``/rnode/myhost/5432/foo/bar.html`` the request will be proxied to the server running on host "myhost" and port "5432" and a GET request will be made to this server in the form: ``/foo/bar.html``.
+This means the server will not need to be started at a sub-URI.
+However, this also means that any redirects or links to other assets in the response must be relative to the root, limiting the complexity of the server. noVNC is an example of a server that uses this.

 Requirements: